 The International Space Station (ISS) is a permanently crewed, multinational space laboratory in low-Earth orbit.
 Continuously staffed since 2 November 2000, it is the longest-running space station program of all time, and consistently cited among the world's most ambitious engineering projects.
 Boasting a pressurized volume of 932 cubic meters, the ISS has an interior space equivalent to 24 shipping containers and with regular supply missions can indefinitely host up to 7 crewmembers.

 The station is typically staffed by dual 3-person crews assigned to overlapping six-month missions, with each unique complement of 6 people composing a numbered Expedition (each 3-person crew will serve on two Expeditions during their stay).
-NASA and Roscosmos have also experimented with one-year crews, and may do so again in the future.
+NASA and Roscosmos have also experimented with one-year crews.

 In the Integration Building at the Baikonur Cosmodrome in Kazakhstan, ISS crew members Christina Koch of NASA (left), Alexey Ovchinin of Roscosmos (center) and Nick Hague of NASA (right) pose for pictures in front of the Soyuz MS-12 spacecraft March 10 during final pre-launch inspections.

 Drew Morgan of NASA (left), Alexander Skvortsov of Roscosmos (center), and Luca Parmitano of the European Space Agency (right) pose for pictures in front of their Soyuz MS-13 booster rocket on 16 July 2019 at the Baikonur Cosmodrome.